PavithranChelliahpillai/gitify/README.md

 <br>

 ## v2
 Updated with a timeout such that users can log into account of their choice.
-This version also allows logging into external sites such as Google accounts through the use of a stealth library on puppeteer.
+This version also allows logging into external sites such as Google accounts through the use of a stealth library on Puppeteer.

 <br>